TheHive-Project/TheHiveDocs/admin/configuration.md

 #### Proxy
 Proxy can be used.
 By default, proxy configured in JVM is used but one can configured specific configuration for each HTTP client.
  - `ws.useProxyProperties`: To use the JVM system’s HTTP proxy settings (http.proxyHost, http.proxyPort) (default is true).
-This setting is ignored if `ws.proxy' settings is present.
+This setting is ignored if `ws.proxy` settings is present.
  - `ws.proxy.host`: The hostname of the proxy server.
  - `ws.proxy.post`: The port of the proxy server.
  - `ws.proxy.protocol`: The protocol of the proxy server.
 Use "http" or "https".
 Defaults to "http" if not specified.